 As time passed, Kim’s health progressed and she finally began to feel better.
 She received another email from Therapy Dogs International.
 This time, they needed a pet therapy dog and volunteer for The Hearth at Drexel, which Kim says is practically located in her backyard.
 “I said to myself, ‘I’m going to do this with Daisy.
 She has all the training.
 I’m ready.
 She’s ready.
 Let’s give this a try.
 It was the epitome of perfect timing,” Kim says.

 Daisy and Kim began pet therapy visits with residents at The Hearth in June of 2018, and it has been a life-changing experience for everyone involved.
 Spending time with residents in and memory care for the past year, Daisy does tricks, gives kisses and cuddles, and most importantly spreads smiles and laughter among so many residents throughout The Hearth.

 As soon as you walk in the room with Daisy the residents get so excited.
 She brings them so much joy.
 If someone isn’t feeling well or is missing their family, Daisy takes their mind off of whatever they’re going through and brings them happiness in that moment.

 Kim says Daisy helps bring residents happiness when they’re going through particularly difficult times.
 “She takes their mind to a different place where they’re only focusing on Daisy, and not about anything else…Like when you watch a good movie!”
 Kim laughs.

-Continuing to spread happiness throughout the community, It is volunteers like Kim and Cindi, and their beloved pet therapy dogs, that bring comfort, companionship, and joy to residents and hospice patients at The Hearth and Artman.
+Continuing to spread happiness throughout the community, It is volunteers like Kim and Cindi, and their beloved pet therapy dogs, that bring comfort, companionship, and joy to residents at The Hearth and Artman.
 Making a positive impact on the people throughout the Liberty Lutheran community, pet therapy brightens the lives of so many residents each and every day.